jpalardy/jpalardy.github.io/_posts/2018-06-25-surviving-unfamiliar-javascript-projects-dependencies.markdown

 category: posts
 ---

-The chances to find a JavaScript project will all dependencies correct and up-to-date is almost zero.
+The chances to find a JavaScript project with all dependencies correct and up-to-date is almost zero.
 For some dependencies, just stepping out for coffee _almost_ puts you at risk of falling behind.